Is This Abuse?

 - Dread going home or seeing your partner?

-- Feel that your ability to make choices for what’s best for you and your children has decreased over time?
+- Feel like you are unable to make choices about what’s best for you or your children?

 Does your partner: